 February 2011: The WISE spacecraft is placed into hibernation after completing its search of the inner solar system.

-December 2013: The telescope is taken out of hibernation and NEOWISE observations resume for a planned three-year mission.
+December 2013: The telescope is taken out of hibernation and NEOWISE observations resume for a planned four-year mission.

 During its primary mission, NEOWISE detected more than 158,000 minor planets, 34,000 of which had never been discovered previously.

 NEOWISE data have been used to set limits on the numbers, orbits, sizes, and probable compositions of asteroids throughout our solar system, and enabled the discovery of the first known Earth Trojan asteroid.